ADD CONDITION

 What is Publix Cherry 30ct Cough Drops used for?

-Publix Cherry 30ct Cough Drops temporarily relieve cough as may occur with a cold and occasional minor irritation and sore throat.
+Publix Cherry 30ct Cough Drops temporarily relieve cough as may occur with a cold, as well as occasional minor irritation and sore throat.

 How should I use Publix Cherry Cough Drops?